Our Founder

 Q. I know you recently opened another home, tell me why.

 A. I felt bad turning girls away because my house was full.
-On one hand that’s good to have people with long term sobriety in your house, and on the other hand you feel bad.
+On one hand, that’s good to have people with long-term sobriety in your house, and on the other hand, you feel bad.
 The other sober living homes that I regularly refer to were also always full so I recognized that there was a real need for another home.
 The moment I prayed about it things started to fall in place and before I knew it, the Davis House Two was opened.

 Q. Is it harder having two houses instead of one?

 A. Yes!
-It’s twice the work and I have to be at two places all the time, I have double the amount of girls to keep up on.
+It’s twice the work and I have to be at two places all the time, I have double the amount of girls to keep up with.
 The second house has been a lot more challenging than the first.

 Q. Is it twice as rewarding?